Discipleship

 At St Stephen small groups meet regularly together to learn, reflect and discover more about aspects of our Christian faith, what it means to us, and what it means for the way we live our lives.

-During Advent and Lent we meet weekly for a different kind of reflection as we prepare for Christmas and Easter, sometimes starting with a service of Holy Communion and ending with a simple soup lunch, and raising money for a favourite charity.
+During Lent we meet weekly for a different kind of reflection as we prepare for Easter.

 If you would like to know more about the Christian faith please do get in touch.
 We'd be delighted to hear from you, and will offer a very warm welcome.